jaredLunde/railway-image-service/README.md

-# Global Image Processing Service for [Railway](https://railway.com)
+# Image Processing Service for [Railway](https://railway.com)

 > A self-hosted alternative to services like Cloudinary, Imgix, and others.

-Upload, serve, and process images globally using railway.com.
+Upload, serve, and process images using railway.com.
 Includes on-the-fly image resizing, cropping, automatic AVIF/WebP, and more.

 ## Features